 Respawn Entertainment is to be commended for their approach to player customization.
 There is of course, in-game currency for the multiplayer that you earn by completing matches.
 This currency can be used to unlock new weapons, perks, tacticals, Titans, and skins.
 You can also complete challenges for your weapons to earn skins and credits.
 You earn experience towards ranking up by completing weapon challenges, matches, winning, scoring, and completing other objectives during matches.
 You can earn something by doing anything in the game, and there’s always something new to be unlocked.
 You could buy cosmetics with real money, but you have every incentive to just keep playing the game, and there’s nothing that you can buy that affects your stats, so no one will be stomping on you because they broke the bank.

 Overall, Titanfall 2 is an incredibly fun and rewarding experience.
 The campaign is one of the best shooter campaigns out there, and the multiplayer is well-crafted and skillful.
 The lobbies are still active and the queue times are short, even four years after its initial launch.
 The game was recently re-released on Steam, and is absolutely worth the purchase.

 Scoring: 96% ⭐️ (EXCELLENT FIRST-PERSON SHOOTER GAME)

 Violence: It’s a first person shooter.
-Some story moments are violent, either explicitly or via implication.
+Some story moments are violent, either explicitly with exploding enemies and blood or via implication.
 There are pilot and titan execution animations that can be a bit overkill at times.